 - Produce a full pitch deck – translation to other languages if needed – allowing time for a professional layout by a designer.

-- Create a database of investors completed – sequence investors from bigger to smaller.
+- Create a database of potential investors – sequence investors from bigger to smaller.
 Reach at least 20% of your target (ideally 40%+).

 - Submit the pitch and get accepted by your chosen crowdfunding platforms.